Essential Django packages ❤️

 Sentry was originally built on top of Django and still has the best error reporting and monitoring I've ever seen for the web framework (although they support a dizzying amount of other frameworks as well).

-Unfortunately, the free tier is not all that useful with any sort of traffic so I end up paying $26/month which is slightly annoying.
-I did self-host GlitchTip for a brief amount of time, but it wasn't worth the effort personally.
-However, I have gotten very used to the details available in Sentry and it's challenging for me to troubleshoot production problems without it now!
+Unfortunately, the free tier is not all that useful with any sort of traffic.
+I also tried self-hosting GlitchTip for a brief amount of time, but it wasn't worth the effort personally.
+I have gotten very used to the details available in Sentry and it's challenging for me to troubleshoot production problems without it now!

 Big thanks to Sangeeta Jadoonanan for proof-reading this article and giving me some ✨super✨ helpful feedback.